-There is no time like the present and at Lon-art, we feel that now is the moment to re-think how our current societies are structured and reinvent the way we co-exist with one another.
+At Lon-art, we felt that the Covid crisis was the moment to re-think how our current societies are structured and reinvent the way we co-exist with one another.
 Creativity, activism and community foster these possibilities and invite the re-imagining of a society that works for all – a prospect in reach.

 Sheroes in Quarantine was first launched in May 2020 showcasing 14 artists and six writers.
-This Autumn, Sheroes in Quarantine Part II, supported by Art Fund, is showing 15 new artists, giving a voice to many more women’s stories and experiences raised since the first edition.
+In the Autumn of 2020, Sheroes in Quarantine Part II, supported by Art Fund, showcased 15 new artists, giving a voice to many more women’s stories and experiences raised since the first edition.

 These herstories uncover the impact that lockdown and isolation have had on artists’ creativity and practice and the risks that the Covid-19 crisis has posed, and continues to pose, on women’s lives and their mental health.
 For this edition we wanted to focus on three specific themes that have been affected more than others by the pandemic: Women and Mental Health, Women of Colour and Mothers.

 Sheroes in Quarantine is a homage to these diaries of personal narratives that the 29 exhibited artists have been so brave to share.